 With all that being said, I find the need to prepare my mind, body and soul for all the family, friends, food, and travel!

 Read below to find out how Shelfie does holiday prep :)

 1. Clean-up the Shelfie Shack

-Before I leave my apartment I make sure all dishes are done, all laundry is put away, the floors are squeaky clean, and everything is in its home.
+Before I leave my apartment I make sure all dishes are done, laundry is put away, the floors are squeaky clean and everything is in its home.
 There’s nothing worse than coming home to a messy place!
-Plus I find that I can’t pack up my clothing properly until my place is in tip-top shape.
+Plus, I can’t pack my clothing properly until my place is in tip-top shape.
 It’s part of my packing process: a spotless apartment gives me clarity and helps me to avoid forgetting things.

-I love using my Eagle Creek packing bags.
-They keep all my clothes categorized and organized, plus they are a huge spacesaver in my suitcase.
-To prep for the week of fun at home, I create a few looks for special occasions, like Thanksgiving dinner for example, and the rest of the items I bring home are the things I wear everyday right here in NYC.
-Since the weather in NYC and Detroit are fairly close in temperature, I try not to overthink what I am bringing.
-I lay everything out on my couch in clothing categories - tees, jeans/pants, dresses, socks, underwear, bras, pajamas, workout clothes, etc. I might be a slight over-packer, but I’m a big advocate for being over prepared with options, rather than underprepared and pissed.
+I love using my Eagle Creek packing cubes from The Container Store.
+They keep all my clothes categorized and organized plus they are a huge space-saver in my suitcase.
+To prep for the week of fun at home I create a few looks for special occasions like Thanksgiving dinner for example, and the rest of the items I bring home are the things I wear everyday right here in NYC.
+Since the weather in NYC and Detroit are fairly close in temperature, I try not to overthink what I’m bringing.
+I lay everything out on my couch in clothing categories - tees, jeans/pants, dresses, socks, underwear, bras, pajamas, workout clothes, etc. I might be a slight over-packer, but I’m a big advocate for being over prepared with options rather than underprepared and pissed.